GrahamDumpleton/mod_wsgi/docs/getting-started.rst

 For the bigger picture of what mod_wsgi and ``mod_wsgi-express`` are doing under the hood, and the deployment shapes available for production use, see :doc:`how-mod-wsgi-works`.
+For going further with ``mod_wsgi-express`` itself (running on privileged ports, Django integration, running under a process supervisor or in a container), see :doc:`user-guides/mod-wsgi-express-quickstart`.

 Integrating with an existing Apache installation
 ------------------------------------------------